Chapter Quick Links

-A: GSMA is proud to receive support through annual memberships from more than 170 businesses around the national park in both North Carolina and Tennessee.
-In return for joining GSMA at the any of our Lookout League levels, we say “Thank You” with a list of unique benefits.
-Most of these businesses additionally show their support by offering discounts to our individual members.
-A list of business members can be found HERE, as well as information on how your business can support the Smokies.
+A: GSMA is proud to receive support through annual memberships from businesses and organizations around the national park in both North Carolina and Tennessee.
+In return for joining GSMA at any of our Lookout League levels, we say “Thank You” with a list of benefits.
+Most of these businesses, in turn, show their support by offering discounts to our GRITS members.
+A list of business members can be found HERE.

 Q: I know I receive a discount when shopping in the Smokies, but where else does my membership card earn discounts?

-A: GSMA is proud to receive support from more than 170 businesses in and around the Smokies, in both North Carolina and Tennessee, through our Business Membership Program.
+A: GSMA is proud to receive support from more than 170 businesses in and around the Smokies through our Business Membership Program.
 Many of these businesses offer discounts to our Buckeye, Chestnut, Dogwood, Hemlock, Installment and Lifetime members.
 A list of these businesses is found HERE.

-Q: How do I use my GSMA membership card to receive discounts at other national parks?
+Q: How do I use my GRITS membership card to receive discounts at other national parks?

 Q: What are Branch Out programs?

-A: Because education is one of GSMA's mission objectives, we've designed our Branch Out programs to help our members learn more about this national park.
+A: Because education is one of GSMA's mission objectives, we've designed our Branch Out program to help our members gain hands-on knowledge.
 Programs are diverse - from day hikes to indoor, hour-long session.
 With few exceptions, Branch Out programs are scheduled each month in various park locations.
 We try to accommodate all, but some programs may not be appropriate for everyone, especially longer, harder hikes.

-A: Our goal when we establish a Branch Out fee is to cover the cost of our program leader, who many times is a professional naturalist who earns his or her living from the park.
-Must programs are $20 for members and $35 for non-members, which includes an annual Buckeye membership and all the benefits of our membership program at that level.
+A: Fees are associated with our Branch Out programs to help cover the cost of our program leader, who many times is a professional naturalist and earns a living from the park.
+Most programs are $20 for members and $35 for non-members, which includes an annual Buckeye membership and all the benefits of our membership program at that level.

 Q: Is it true that Hemlock level members may attend Branch Out programs at no fee?

 A: Yes.
-With very few exceptions as listed, Hemlock members are invited to participate in our Branch Out activities free of charge.
+With very few exceptions, Hemlock members are invited to participate in our Branch Out activities free of charge.

-Q: How do I give to Legacy Fund?
+Q: How do I give to the Legacy Fund?

-A: GSMA members are invited via mail twice a year to make an additional show of support for the Smokies: first, to accompany their annual renewal; and second, during what most would say is the park’s most spectacular time of year, the fall color season.
-Members can, however, choose to give donations at any time of year for any reason at our visitor center locations, on our website (you must log in and click on “Smokies Insider” to donation this way) or by calling us at 865.436.7318, Ext.
+A: GSMA members are invited twice a year to make an additional show of support for the Smokies: first, to accompany their annual renewal; and second, during what most would say is the park’s most spectacular time of year, the fall color season.
+Members can, however, choose to give donations at any time of year for any reason at our visitor center locations, on our website, or by calling us at 865.436.7318, Ext.
 222 or 325.

 Q: Are donations to the Legacy Fund tax deductible?

 A: Yes, Legacy Fund donations are 100% tax deductible.
-Each donation is followed within 2-4 weeks by a letter of thanks, which can serve as validation of support at tax time.
+Each donor will receive a letter of appreciation in January.
+This letter serves as validation of support at tax time.

-Q: Is it safe to submit a credit card to SmokiesInformation.org?
+Q: Is it safe to use a credit card to make purchases on the GSMA website?

 A: Yes, all credit card information is encrypted and pages are protected by SSL certificate.
-When you type in your credit card number, you are entering it into a page that is encrypted so that even if someone were electronically eavesdropping, he/she would not be able to acquire the number.
 Once you click the “buy” button, the order information, along with your credit card number, is sent directly through an encrypted connection to a merchant gateway, which checks the validity of the card, available funds, and tests for fraud.